 - For independent students the number in household should include spouse (if student is married) and number of dependents for whom the student provides more than 50 percent of the dependent's annual support.
 Generally, parents, siblings and other non-custodial minors should not be counted in an independent student's household.

 3. What documents should I submit?

-Tulsa Community College will notify students via the Financial Aid Requirements tab on their TED account as to what kind of documents are required in order for verification to be completed.
-It is the student's responsibility to be aware of the progress of verification, which can be followed on TED.
+Tulsa Community College will notify students via the Financial Aid Requirements section on the Financial Aid Dashboard (available through MyTCC) account as to what kind of documents are required in order for verification to be completed.
+It is the student's responsibility to be aware of the progress of verification, which can be followed on the Financial Aid Dashboard.
 All documents submitted for verification must include student's TCC student ID and a student signature.
 Additional signatures may be needed from a parent or spouse, depending on the document.
 Additional documents may be requested at any time during the verification process.

 Certain requested forms can be located the TCC Financial Aid Forms and Documents Library.
 All verification documents need to be submitted at any TCC Financial Aid and Scholarships Office.